FiveTalent/eslint-config-fivetalent/readme.md

-# No-Sweat™ Eslint and Prettier Setup
+# Eslint and Prettier Setup

-These are my settings for ESLint and Prettier
+These are Five Talents settings for ESLint and Prettier

-You might like them - or you might not.
-Don't worry you can always change them.

 ## What it does

 * Lints JavaScript based on the latest standards
 * Fixes issues and formatting errors with Prettier
 * Lints + Fixes inside of html script tags
 * Lints + Fixes React via eslint-config-airbnb
-* You can see all the [rules here](https://github.com/wesbos/eslint-config-wesbos/blob/master/.eslintrc.js) - these generally abide by the code written in my courses.
-You are very welcome to overwrite any of these settings, or just fork the entire thing to create your own.
+* You can see all the [rules here](https://github.com/fivetalent/eslint-config-fivetalent/blob/master/.eslintrc.js)

 ## Installing

 You can use eslint globally and/or locally per project.

 It's usually best to install this locally once per project, that way you can have project specific settings as well as sync those settings with others working on your project via git.

-I also install globally so that any project or rogue JS file I write will have linting and formatting applied without having to go through the setup.
-You might disagree and that is okay, just don't do it then 😃.

 ## Local / Per Project Install